 Model was changed the last time.

-handles its corresponding record as physically deleted.
+handles its corresponding record as if it was physically deleted.
 Thus it won’t show off neither in the Backend nor in the Frontend.
-It can be restored by either setting the field to 0 or much more easily be dug out by using the field whenever a record is deleted if the field is existing.
+It can be restored by either setting the field to 0 or much more easily be dug out by using the field whenever a record is deleted in case that this field exists.
 Additionally, it holds all the references to other records so that whole this field’s value differs from 0.

 up in the Frontend.
-Extbase respects that when it reads the values from the database thus it creates the Domain Objects not before that in the Frontend (i.e., when its hidden value got non-zero).
+Extbase uses this timestamp when it reads the record values from the database so that it does not create the Domain Objects before that in the Frontend (i.e., when its hidden value got non-zero).
 As well as with